-- ➢ its name,
+- > its name,

-- the date and time it has been set,
+- the date and time it has been set.

-- ➢ its state,
+- > its state,

-- the number of recorded log rows between this mark and the next one (or the current situation if this is the last set mark),

-- > the comment associated to the mark if it exists.
+- > the number of recorded log rows between this mark and the next one (or the current situation if this is the last set mark), - > the total number of recorded log rows from when the mark has been set, - > the comment associated to the mark if it exists.

-Several buttons are available to perform all actions permitted by its state.
+Several buttons are available to perform the actions permitted by its state.